 An additional concern raised regionally by resource agencies reviewing similarly proposed projects is the increase in over-water coverage associated with Project structures.
 In this case, the proposed docks and aquaculture structures would be considered over-water coverage.
 Increased over-water coverage can lead to lower primary productivity due to shading and loss of open water for foraging by California least terns and other piscivorous birds.
-Given the proposed facilities, this Project will have an increase in over-water cover.
-The increase in over-water coverage will require a mitigation action that is approved by regulatory agencies prior to implementation of the Project.
+Given the proposed facilities, this Project will have an increase in over-water coverage will require a mitigation action that is approved by regulatory agencies prior to implementation of the Project.
 Suitable mitigation might include reduction in over-water coverage at another location in San Diego Bay, restoration of upland riparian habitats, restoration of submerged aquatic vegetation (e.g. eelgrass), proposing ways to improve water quality, restoring other soft-bottom habitats such as mud flats, or paying an in lieu fee (once a program is developed).
+However, it should be noted that the original construction of the Pier 32 Marina resulted in the creation of open water habitat.
+The creation of this open water habitat could also be used to offset the additional cover of the proposed docks.